justin-hayes/justin-hayes.github.io/content/post/jact-reading-greek-section-7-review-translation.md

 date: 2019-08-19T19:41:00-04:00
 draft: false
 ---
-A brief synopsis of the preceding readings about the Amazons.<!--more-->
+The section seven review translation is a synopsis of the preceding readings about the Amazons.<!--more-->
 ## Translation
 Some Amazons, on arriving in the land of the Scythians and departing their ships, fell upon the land and laid waste to it.
 The Scythians, on defeating